seald/nedb/README.md

     // Mars document now is { _id: 'id1', system: 'solar', inhabited: false
     //                      , data: { satellites: 3 }
     //                      }
-    // You lost the "data.red" field which is probably not the intended behavior });
+    // You lost the 'data.red' field which is probably not the intended behavior });
 });